-Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M.2 connectors.
-The M2P_16G connector shares bandwidth with the SATA3 1 connector.
-Refer to the following table for details.
+Due to the limited number of lanes provided by the Chipset, the availability of the SATA connectors may be affected by the type of device installed in the M.2 connector.
+The M2A connector shares bandwidth with the SATA3 1.
+The M2M connector shares bandwidth with the SATA3 4, 5 connectors.
+Refer to the following tables for details.